HyperSprite/img-ransformer-ts/readme.md

 ## Notes:

 * I originally setup a more basic dev/test environment.
 Since the project allows for external modules to be used I decided to move this project to Create React App with TS.
 The original configuration is in **basic-ts-no-create-react-app** branch.
-* Random Error "Cannot find module react" after creating a new app with create-react-app, run ```npm install``` inside the just created dir and it will finish the install properly.
+* Random Error: "Cannot find module react" after creating a new app with create-react-app, run ```npm install``` inside the just created dir and it will finish the install properly.
+* Decisions Use Semantic-ui, been wanting to try this component library and since this project only has a few components (at least on my sketch), this seems like a good time.
+Another regarding this if to use the CDN version or import the CSS.
+In this case, I am going with the CDN to keep the bundle size as small as possible.
+* Random Error: import fails with 'no default export' was resolved by updating tsconfig with ```"allowSyntheticDefaultImports": true,``` see [import fails with 'no default export' #8](https://github.com/Microsoft/TypeScript-React-Starter/issues/8)